-Clause Provision Comment (a) i. any environmental planning instrument, and ii. any proposed instrument that is or has been the subject of public consultation under this Act and that has been notified to the consent authority (unless the Planning Secretary has notified the consent authority that the making of the proposed instrument has been deferred indefinitely or has not been approved), and iii. any development control plan, and iv. any planning agreement that has been entered into under section 7.4, or any draft planning agreement that a developer has offered to enter into under section 7.4, and v. the regulations (to the extent that they prescribe matters for the purposes of this paragraph), that apply to the land to which the development application relates, The relevant provisions of PLEP 2014, all relevant SEPPs, and P21 DCP have been considered and addressed in this statement. (b) the likely impacts of that development, including environmental impacts on both the natural and built environments, and social and economic impacts in the locality, The likely impacts of the proposed development have been addressed with respect to relevant plans and policies in this statement.
-The proposed development will not result in any unacceptable impacts upon the natural or built environment, or any social or economic impacts in the locality. (c) the suitability of the site for the development, The subject site remains suitable for the proposed development. (d) any submissions made in accordance with this Act or the regulations, The application will be notified to all neighbouring properties. (e) the public interest.
+Clause Provision Comment (a) the provisions of- any environmental planning instrument, and any proposed instrument that is or has been the subject of public consultation under this Act and that has been notified to the consent authority (unless the Planning Secretary has notified the consent authority that the making of the proposed instrument has been deferred indefinitely or has not been approved), and any development control plan, and any planning agreement that has been entered into under section 7.4, or any draft planning agreement that a developer has offered to enter into under section 7.4, and the regulations (to the extent that they prescribe matters for the purposes of this paragraph), that apply to the land to which the development application relates, The relevant provisions of PLEP 2014, all relevant SEPPs, and P21 DCP have been considered and addressed in this statement. (b) the likely impacts of that development, including environmental impacts on both the natural and built environments, and social and economic impacts in the locality, The proposed development will not result in any unacceptable environmental, social or economic impacts. (c) the suitability of the site for the development, The subject site remains suitable for the proposed development. (d) any submissions made in accordance with this Act or the regulations, The application will be notified to all neighbouring properties. (e) the public interest.
 The proposed development is in the public interest, in so far as it is consistent with the objectives and outcomes of PLEP 2014 and P21 DCP.